You are here

 - Upgrading ELD program objectives and effective instructional activities.

-- Improving ELD programs for ELs by identifying, acquiring, and upgrading curricula, instruction materials, educational software and technology, and assessment procedures that improve content and language acquisition.
+- Improving ELD programs for ELs by supplementing curricula, instruction materials, and educational software and technology that improve content and language acquisition.

 - Providing community participation programs, family literacy services, and parent outreach and training activities to EL students and their families.